 All applicant(s) must agree that the materials they are submitting are their original work.
 The applicant(s) will retain all rights to the materials regarding their use at all times prior to and following the competition.

 In order to be considered for the B.E.T.A.
-Challenge, faculty sponsor form (if applicable) and files (executive summary, slide deck, headshot, and venture logo) must be successfully uploaded through the submission site.
+Challenge, faculty sponsor form (if applicable) and files (executive summary and slide deck) must be successfully uploaded through the submission site.
 A confirmation from the submission site must be received in order for the submission to be considered for the B.E.T.A.
 Challenge.

-Applicants may be contacted via email after the alumni evaluations if more information is needed by the Blank Center or the faculty judges.
+Applicants may be contacted via email after the alumni evaluations if more information is needed by the Blank Center or the faculty reviewers.

 All applicants will be asked to sign a media release form.

 All semifinalists will be required to submit a one page update on their ventures.
 The information submitted will be verified for accuracy.
 Guidelines will be provided by the Blank Center to semifinalists.
 The update document must not be more than one page.
-The update summary document must be emailed electronically to the Blank Center team by Sunday, March 28, 2021 at Noon EST (no exceptions will be made).
+The update summary document must be emailed electronically to the Blank Center team by Sunday, March 27, 2022 at 12 p.m.
+(Noon) EST (no exceptions will be made).

-Award money to the finalists of the B.E.T.A.
-Challenge is seed money for the advancement of their ventures.
+Award money to finalist and winner ventures is seed money for the advancement of their ventures.
 Award money will be distributed to the business, not the individual(s).
-The finalist businesses must be established as a legal entity before May 1, 2021.
+The finalist and winner businesses must be established as a legal entity before May 1, 2022.
 Recipients are responsible for all taxes, if any.

 The winner(s) of the B.E.T.A.
 Challenge will be determined by a panel of expert judges who will judge the application based on demonstrated success of the business in achieving major milestones through taking action.
 In the event that there is no business that demonstrates significant progress, no prize will be awarded.